You are currently viewing: Medela - English

 “Research has found that every mum has a pattern of let downs throughout a breastfeed,” she continues.
 “Oxytocin is a short-acting hormone and might only last in the body for 30 to 40 seconds.
 Your milk will flow and your baby will drink.
 Then the oxytocin will dissipate, you’ll get another let down and they’ll feed again, and so on.
 This is why babies stop and have short rests throughout a breastfeed – it’s nature’s way.”

-The let down might cause a strong whooshing or tingling sensation in your breasts, although studies suggest 21% of breastfeeding mums feel nothing,5 as Cathy explains: “Many women will feel the first let down, but not subsequent ones.
+The let down might cause a strong whooshing or tingling sensation in your breasts, although studies suggest 21% of breastfeeding moms feel nothing,5 as Cathy explains: “Many women will feel the first let down, but not subsequent ones.
 Don’t worry if you don’t feel a let down – if your baby is feeding well it may be that you simply don’t recognise what it is.”

 How do I know if my milk is satisfying my baby?